TheresaLui/SelfHelpContent_v2/articles/partnercenter/mpn-competencies-exam-assessment.md

 	cloudEnvironments="public"
 />

-# MPN -Exams/assessment data not reflecting in Partner Center
+# MPN Exams/assessment data not reflecting in Partner Center

-Resources providing knowledge on exams/assessment data not reflecting in Partner Center
+Resources providing knowledge on exams/assessment data not reflecting in Partner Center.

 ## **Recommended Documents**